-One key question is what drove the increase of brain size.
+One key question is what actually drove the increase of brain size.
 Brains are wonderful to have if you can afford them.
 But such large increases of brain size are vanishingly rare in evolution because of the expense.
 What are these large brains for?
 One major hypothesis is the Social Brain theory.
 This relates brain size, specifically the size of the neocortex, across primate species, to the degree of social complexity, the network of relationships that any individual needs to deal with.
 This can be measured by average group sizes for any particular species, or sizes of coalitions and cliques within social groups.
 One version of the 'social brain' focuses on specifically female group sizes as most critical in driving the evolution of intelligence.

 The original idea behind social brain was called Machiavellian intelligence.
-This switched the focus of understanding the evolution of intelligence from technology and foraging to social relationships.
+Arising in the late 1980s, this switched the focus of understanding the evolution of intelligence from technology and foraging to social relationships.
 Machiavellian intelligence is a subtle idea that sees animals in complex social groups competing in evolutionary terms by becoming more adept at cooperation, and more capable of negotiating alliances.
-So in this theoretical perspective, the significant increases of brain size in the primate order, from monkeys to apes, then from apes to hominins, result from increasing political complexity and the ability to create alliances.
+In this theoretical perspective, then, the significant increases of brain size in the primate order, from monkeys to apes, and then from apes to hominins, result from increasing political complexity and ability to create alliances.

 Egalitarianism is difficult to explain using Darwinian theory premised on competition.
 Andrew Whiten, one of the inventors of Machiavellian intelligence theory, and his student David Erdal saw that Machiavellian intelligence could generate the difference between primate-style dominance hierarchies and typical hunter-gatherer egalitarianism.
 At a certain point, the ability to operate within alliances exceeds the ability of any single individual, no matter how strong, to dominate others.
 If the dominant tries, he (assuming 'he' for the moment) will meet an alliance in resistance who together can deal with him.
 Once that point is reached, the sensible strategy becomes not to try to dominate others, but to use alliances to resist being dominated oneself.
 This was termed 'counterdominance' by Erdal and Whiten, and they used it to describe what is found regularly in African hunter-gatherer societies, so-called demand-sharing, an attitude of 'don't mess with me', humour as a levelling device, and the impossibility of coercion since no particular individual is in charge.
 They saw counterdominance as fundamental to the evolution of human psychology, with competing tendencies for individuals to try to get away with bigger shares where opportunity presents, but, faced with demands from others, to give in and settle for equal shares.

-Whiten and Erdal focused on food-sharing as the most visible aspect of huntergatherer egalitarianism.
+Whiten and Erdal focused on food-sharing as the most visible aspect of hunter-gatherer egalitarianism.
 But how does sex fit into this model?
-Whiten and Erdal noted the hunter-gatherer tendency for monogamy, or serial monogamy, which contrasts with polygyny among propertied farmers and herders.
+Whiten and Erdal noted the general hunter-gatherer tendency for monogamy, or serial monogamy, which contrasts with polygyny among propertied farmers and herders.
 But again we need to go to our biology to see the underlying features of our reproductive physiology that lead to reproductive egalitarianism - the most significant form of egalitarianism from an evolutionary perspective.
-Women have evolved a sexual physiology which can be described as levelling and time-wasting...
-For a dominant male trying to manage a harem of females this is disastrous.